KarlMeierMattern/Full-Stack/JS-notes.md

 - **Capture groups** are a way to define a part of the expression that should be captured and saved for later reference.
 You can define a capture group by wrapping a part of your expression in `()`.
 For example, `/h(i|ey) camper/` would match either `hi camper` or `hey camper`, and would capture `i` or `ey` in a group.
 - To mark a pattern as an optional match use the `?` quantifier, which matches zero or one occurrences of the preceding character or group.
 For example, the regular expression `/colou?r/` matches both `color` and `colour`, because the `u` is optional.
 - A **non-capturing group** allows you to group the characters together without preserving the result.
 This is `?:` after the opening parenthesis of a group.
 For instance, `(?:a|b)` will match either `a` or `b`, but it will not capture the result.
+- **Non-capturing groups** are denoted by `(?:)` allowing you to group patterns together without capturing them in the match result.
+- `(?:^|\s)` is a non-capturing group that matches either the start of the string `^` or a whitespace character `\s`.
+- `(?:$|\s)` is a non-capturing group that matches either the end of the string `$` or a whitespace character `\s`.
+- The `^` symbol has two different meanings depending on its position in the pattern.
+When used at the beginning of the pattern it is used to match patterns that occur at the beginning of a string or line.
+However, when `^` appears inside a character class `[]`, it is used to negate the character class.
+It matches any character that is not part of the character class.

+		// Beginnning of a pattern
+		/^Hello/ will match the string "Hello world" but not "My Hello".
+		/^[a-z]/ will match any string that starts with a lowercase letter.

+		// Negate character class
+		/[^aeiou]/ will match any character that is not a vowel.
+		/[^0-9]/ will match any character that is not a digit.
+- The following regex will match `stock` or `st0ck` >>> `/st[o0]ck/`.

 ---